 We love baked cauliflower pakora.
-In this house, we all love cauliflower and we also all love pakora.
-But frying the pakora is a hassle and not the most healthy option, so I came up with this idea to bake the cauliflower pakora and it was an instant hit with everyone.
+In my house, we all love Indian food and we also all love pakora.
+But frying the pakora is a hassle and not the most healthy option, so I came up with the idea to bake the pakora and it was an instant hit with everyone.
 I am sure when you try it, you will love it too.
 Anyone that like Indian food will love this recipe.
 It is a perfect snack for kids and adults alike.

 Making the batter for the pakora

-Add about three quarters a cup of water to the bowl and mix it with the dry ingredients to make a batter.
-The batter should be thin enough so that you can dip the cauliflower into the batter and it gets coated, but not so thick that you no longer see the cauliflower through the batter.
+Add about three-quarters a cup of water to the bowl and mix it with the dry ingredients to make a batter.
+The batter should be thin enough so that you can dip the pieces into the batter and it gets coated, but not so thick that you no longer see the whites through the batter.
 If it’s too thick, you can add more water, but add a couple of tablespoons at a time only.

 Preheat the oven to 400 degrees and line a baking tray with parchment paper.

-This baked cauliflower pakora can be saved for the next day in an air-tight container in the fridge.
-To heat, the next day, place it in a toaster oven for a few minutes or reheat it in a 400-degree oven for 5 mins.
+This baked pakora can be saved for the next day in an air-tight container in the fridge.
+To reheat, place it in a toaster oven for a few minutes or reheat it in a 400-degree oven for 5 mins.

-Try making onion rings with this batter, or paneer pakora, or tofu pakora, or even fish pakora.
+Try making onion rings with this batter, paneer pakora, tofu pakora, or even fish pakora.
 All of them taste just as delicious as the baked cauliflower pakora when done this way.
 This delicious vegan and gluten free snack will have you coming back for more every time.

 Baked Cauliflower PakoraCourse: SnacksCuisine: Indo-CanadianDifficulty: Easy